-So what can we do today to honor some of our nation’s heroes?
+So what can we do on Veteran’s Day to honor some of our nation’s heroes?
 A sizable percentage of veterans are hoping that we all do something instead of just saying “thank you for your service.”
 Volunteering is one way to give back to military families.
 And of course, charitable contributions are always welcome.

-So here’s a thought: if you’re shopping, consider rounding up your purchase to the next $10 or adding 10% (or more), then donate that amount to an impactful charity supporting veterans and their families.
+So here’s a thought: if you are shopping for deals, consider rounding up your purchase to the next $10 or adding 10% (or more), then donate that amount to an impactful charity supporting veterans and their families.

-Of course if you’re not shopping, you can still make a donation.
-Any amount makes a difference.
+Of course if you’re not shopping, you can still make a donation or find ways to volunteer.
+It makes a difference.